30 Best Anti-Inflammatory Foods

 Inflammation works a little like sports fans at their team’s championship game.
 One minute they’re cheering along in the stands, but once the final buzzer goes off to signify their victory, they’re flooding the court in an unstoppable wave—then setting cars ablaze while rioting in the streets.

-A study in the Journal of Nutrition showed that eating berries daily could significantly reduce inflammation.
-And another study in the same journal found that fruit-based drinks could neutralize the inflammatory effects of high-fat, high-carb meals.
+A study in the journal Antioxidants showed that eating berries could significantly reduce inflammation.
 Why is this exactly?
-Well berries contain a class of antioxidants called flavonoids, but it’s the anthocyanins, specifically, that contribute their anti-inflammatory effects by effectively turning off inflammatory and immune genes.
+Well, berries contain a class of antioxidants called flavonoids, but it’s the anthocyanins, specifically, that contribute their anti-inflammatory effects by effectively turning off inflammatory and immune genes.
 And when it comes to anthocyanins, blueberries are king.
 On top of that, blueberries are rich in vitamin C and another polyphenol, resveratrol, which have both been found to promote anti-inflammatory responses through decreasing inflammatory free radicals.

 Throw together a jar of overnight oats packed with dark chocolate, berries, nuts, and a dash of cinnamon, and you’ll be fighting inflammation and drastically reducing belly fat.
 The raw oats are a resistant starch, a type of carb that passes through your gut undigested.
 Instead of feeding you, it feeds your healthy gut bacteria, which in turn produce a fatty acid that encourages more efficient fat oxidation known as butyrate.
 Higher levels of butyrate reduce inflammation in your body and help reduce insulin resistance as well.
 Less inflammation means less bloating and a slimmer you.